-This tour allows you to hop on & off at whatever sites you choose while entertaining you will facts and history during your drive.
+This tour allows you to hop on & off at whatever sites you choose while entertaining you with facts and history during your drive.

 There are 22 stops on the Trolley Tour, and you can hop on & off to visit the different attractions at your leisure.

-We really enjoyed using the Trolley Tour as a way to get around town and definitely think this tour is great for those who don’t want to bother with Ubers or public transportation.
+We really enjoyed using the Trolley Tour as a way to get around town and definitely think this tour is great for those who don’t want to bother with Uber or public transportation.

 4. Visit the Old Jail

-The Old Jail is located at Old Town, along with the The Oldest Store Museum and is a great thing to do with your kids in St Augustine.
+The Old Jail is located at Old Town, along with the Oldest Store Museum, and is a great thing to do with your kids in St Augustine.

 You’ll also see the gallows, from which many criminals were hanged.